 EFry Endowment Fund offers annual assistance to individuals in the Greater Saint John area wishing to further their education to find employment.

 Outreach at NBWCC and Nova Institution for Women.

 Toll-free calls from NBWCC or Nova.

-The Atlantic Regional Advocacy Team is part of the Canadian Association of Elizabeth Fry Societies (CAEFS) five advocacy teams that work to identify, flag and address any systemic issues regarding conditions of confinement for women incarcerated in Canada’s federal prisons.
+The Atlantic Regional Advocacy Team is part of the Canadian Association of Elizabeth Fry Societies (CAEFS) five advocacy teams that work to identify, flag and address any systemic issues regarding conditions of confinement for women and gender-diverse people incarcerated in Canada’s federal prisons.